Install a Zulip server

-Make sure you want to install a Zulip production server.
-If you’d instead like to test or develop a new feature, we recommend the Zulip development server instead.
-If you just want to play around with Zulip and see what it looks like, you can create a test organization at https://zulipchat.com.
+If you are just looking to play around with Zulip and see what it looks like, you can create a test Zulip Cloud organization at https://zulip.com/new.

 Step 1: Download the latest release

-Download and unpack the latest built server tarball with the following commands:
+Download and unpack the latest server release (Zulip Server 6.0) with the following commands:

 cd $(mktemp -d) curl -fLO https://download.zulip.com/server/zulip-server-latest.tar.gz tar -xf zulip-server-latest.tar.gz